 To get domestic coverage, find out what your school offers as well as investigate other plans.
 In the United States, those who are residents for tax purposes are eligible to enroll through the Health Insurance Marketplace, according to HealthCare.gov.
 Look for a plan that will fit both your domestic and study abroad needs.

 Whether or not you choose to sign up for the domestic policy, we recommend you carry coverage while you’re studying abroad.
-Travel health insurance providers offer temporary and customizable options.
+Travel insurance providers, like World Nomads or Safety Wing, can offer temporary and customizable options.

 There are typically 3 types of travel insurance policies that are suitable for someone studying abroad; which one you choose will be largely based upon the duration of your trip and travel requirements.